Travels through Farynshire: The last post

 The high street is also the village square, and it is where you will find the general store, the butcher’s, the bakery, the greengrocer’s, the gallery, and the shop known as The Treasure Trof.
 If the villagers need anything that these shops cannot provide they can go to Riversouth (or send someone on their behalf).

 The Treasure Trof attracts visitors by itself.
 It is said that it is stocked full of items from The White Palace.
 These can range from gold trinkets, supposedly rare personal items from past Meyricks, to everyday items from the kitchen and gardens.
 Authenticity is never guaranteed, and you are not supposed to ask how the Trof acquires its stock.
-The shop has existed for over a hundred years, and most suspect there is some crossover between the family who established the Trof, and own it to this day, the Birchleys, and the Oakleys who have worked as maids, cooks and footmen at The White Palace since the nineteeth century.
+The shop has existed for over a hundred years, and most suspect there is some crossover between the family who established the Trof, and own it to this day: the Birchleys and the Oakleys, who have worked as maids, cooks and footmen at The White Palace since the nineteeth century.

 We had a look around, and I bought a blue glass knife and fork set that, according to the label attached to them by string, had once been the only things Meyrick the Diviner would eat with.
 I was sceptical of the story, but kept the label anyway.